 In Vivo Generation of Post-infarct Human Cardiac Muscle by Laminin-Promoted Cardiovascular Progenitors

-Yap L., Wang J.-W., Moreno-Moral A., de Kleijn D.P.V., Petretto E., Tryggvason K.
+Yap L., Wang J.W., Moreno-Moral A., de Kleijn D.P.V., Petretto E., Tryggvason K.

 Cell Reports, 2019

-Talk to our team to get a custom proposal
+Talk to our team for customized support

 We are here to help you in your journey.